devops-online/sample.batch.sleepybatchlet/README.md

-#SleepyBatchlet sample for batch-1.0 on Liberty (Bluemix)
+#SleepyBatchlet for batch-1.0 on Liberty (Bluemix)

 SleepyBatchlet is a simple sample batchlet for use with feature batch-1.0 on WebSphere Liberty Profile. batch-1.0 is Liberty's implementation of the Batch Programming Model in Java EE7, as specified by JSR-352.